BinaryExecutioner/BinaryExecutioner.github.io/_posts/2024-10-30-HTB_Cicada.md

 ```

-“Notice from HR.txt” has an interesting information
+â€œNotice from HR.txtâ€ has an interesting information

 ```bash
 Dear new hire!